jake-knerr/chess/README.md

 }
 ```

-#### Prefer to define non-break-point media & container query rules in the order they are applied to the component's HTML structure.
+#### Prefer to define non-break-point media query rules and container query rules in the order they are applied to the component's HTML structure.

 Also, if they override styles from another rule, define them below the rule they are overriding.